chuyaowang/obsidian/Machine Learning/Concepts/Gauss-Markov Assumptions.md

 # The Gauss-Markov Theorem

 The Gauss-Markov theorem, also known as the Gauss-Markov assumptions or the Gauss-Markov conditions, is a fundamental concept in the field of statistics and econometrics.
-It provides conditions under which the Ordinary Least Squares (OLS) method is the Best Linear Unbiased Estimator (BLUE) of the parameters in a [linear regression](0.%20Understanding%20Deep%20Learning.md###Linear%20Regression) model.
+It provides conditions under which the Ordinary Least Squares (OLS) method is the Best Linear Unbiased Estimator (BLUE) of the parameters in a [Linear Regression](2.%20UDL%20Supervised%20Learning.md#Linear%20Regression) model.
 In simpler terms, it establishes the conditions under which OLS estimates are unbiased, have the minimum variance among all linear estimators, and are normally distributed.

 The Gauss-Markov theorem assumes the following conditions for a linear regression model: